fbpx

 Adventure, culture and human connection on Kenya trip

-A lifechanging journey through Kenya for international boarding students
+A lifechanging trip to Kenya for international boarding students

-This Easter holiday Academic Families took a group of motivated teenagers on an unforgettable lifechanging journey through Kenya.
-We supported several amazing projects on land and sea, and we connected with lots of wonderful people along the way during our amazing trip.
+This Easter holiday Academic Families took a group of motivated teenagers on an unforgettable journey through Kenya.
+We supported several amazing projects on land and sea, connecting with wonderful people along the way.

 The adventure begins as UK boarding school students head to Africa

-Academic Families supports local Kenya charity and provides hands-on volunteering experiences for young boarding school students visiting Kenya
+Kenya charity provides hands-on volunteering experiences for international students in Kenya

 The first of our volunteering projects was our visit to Alive and Kicking, the world’s only not-for-profit football manufacturer.
 Here we saw all the steps of the process of manufacturing footballs by hand – only one of two projects worldwide doing this.

 This charity organisation employs people who have never previously been employed, creating jobs and life-changing opportunities for their staff.
-Each person is trained to hand-make footballs by sewing hexagonal patches – all 32 of them - into full sized leather footballs.
+Each person is trained to hand-make footballs by sewing hexagonal patches – all 32 of them - into full-sized leather footballs.
+We tried our hand at stitching footballs, realising it's harder than it looks!

-Luckily, the staff at Alive and Kicking had skilfully made a big batch of balls for us earlier.
-We loaded them up and set off for our football match marathon around Kenya.
+Luckily, the staff at Alive and Kicking had already made a big batch of balls for us, so we set off for our football match marathon around Kenya.

 As we drove and saw groups of young people, we stopped to donate footballs, often playing a short game too.
-We had lots of matches arranged in advance - often the first match a school or community had played and definitely their first international match!
-Nearly every local team that challenged us scored more than our team of passionate and skilled boarding school players!
+Nearly every local team that challenged us won!

-When not playing, our young international students mixed with the local supporters and connected with lots of lovely locals – sharing dances, songs and chats - and we felt extremely welcome and humbled by everyone.
+When not playing, our young international students mixed with the lovely locals – usually through singing and dancing.
+We felt extremely welcomed by everyone.

 custom-football-for-Kenya